wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

     <tr>
         <td>enableAddressing [version="final | submission"] [seperateListener=" true | false"]</td>
         <td>
-            This enables WS-Addressing for the message which is sent to the endpoint.
-User can specify to have separate listener with version final or submission.
+            This enables WS-Addressing for the message that is sent to the endpoint.
+User can have a separate listener with version final or submission.
         </td>
     </tr>
 </table>